 Clients get an outcome-focused, free advice service, taking their challenge up to a certain point: that’s either a complaint to the organisation concerned or to the relevant ombudsman, a letter to the Monitoring Officer or Chief Executive/Governance Lead, or the production of what’s called a pre-action protocol letter which sets out why the public body is in the wrong, and what it needs to do to avoid legal challenge through judicial review proceedings.

 Clients can continue to receive services for free for as long as we feel it’s appropriate, given our perception of the merits of the challenge, even if the public body gives a little bit of ground – we know when to advise the cessation of hostilities, to keep things proportionate.

 In order to pay for that free advice to be given by professionals who know what they are talking about, public donations, whilst extremely welcome, can’t conceivably be enough, in the long term.

-So CASCAIDr charges for about 2/3 of its work, which counts as trading as a charity as well (ie sells advice services) in order to boost its capacity to take on more cases for its primary beneficiaries.
+So CASCAIDr charges for about 2/3 of its work, which counts as trading as a charity as well (ie sells some advice services) in order to boost its capacity to take on more cases for its primary beneficiaries.
 We sell advice to individuals and to charitable organisations concerning health and social care issues, and training courses and talks as well.